NausadAli/vocal-heart/README.md

 ## Project Overview
 This project is a simple job portal web application consisting of a Node.js backend and a static frontend.
 The backend handles job data management, while the frontend provides pages for job listings, login functionality, and a home page.
 The project structure is as follows:

-## Project Overview
-This project is a simple web application consisting of a Node.js backend and a frontend with HTML files.
-The project structure is as follows:

 ```
 /backend
   - index.js